rakotomandimby/openai-job-submit/.ai-history/25051612h34m04s_claude_disabled.md

 Tell me the modification to make to the code in order to have the same styling and have the flag image.

+# This is disabled answer (0k in, 0k out)

+Anthropic models are disabled